grekichi/STM_asm/NUCLEO-F103RB/README.md

 This is LED blinker program for NUCLEO-F103RB board.

-If you want to run on STM32F103C8 board, you should modify any codes.
+If you want to run on STM32F103C8 board, you should modify blinker01.c codes.